Skip to main content

 System

 Dependency status checks for Docker, Ollama, Redis, and sherpa-onnx models.
 Shows feature degradation status and actionable remediation hints.
+Includes App Management actions (re-run setup, reset onboarding, reset slot configuration).

 Logs